Volleyball coaching philosophy

 I look at my volleyball coaching philosophy as a set of principles upon which my own day-to-day efforts are based.
 They are things I believe should not change from year-to-year, or program-to-program.
 They are also principles I try to instill in those I coach and those who work under me.
 I’ve written them in general terms.
 Were I writing a volleyball coaching philosophy for a specific school or club program, there might be a bit more detail.
 It would still have these principles as the foundation, however.

-I consider this philosophy a somewhat fluid thing.
-It will evolve over time as I grow as a coach.
+This philosophy has evolved over time, and likely will continue doing so.
 How, I don’t know.
 For now, though, these are the things I believe in (you may also be interested in why I coach).

 My coaching philosophy